Free Trial Try Design Master for 30 Days

 Linked Revit Model Room Names in Circuit Descriptions

 A: While room information from the linked model can be displayed on plans, Revit does not currently use the linked model to populate the Room: Name or Space: Name parameters in electrical devices.
-As a result, Design Master can’t find that information to include it in the circuit description.
+As a result, ElectroBIM can’t find that information to include it in the circuit description.
 You will need to define the rooms as spaces in your electrical model for them to carry through to the devices and circuit descriptions.
 Fortunately, Revit does have tools to speed up the process.

 Follow the steps below to quickly define the spaces in your electrical model.